Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Validators

-The recursive invocation in formula $\psi_{msg\_valid}$(\coqref{VLSM.Core.ELMO.MO}{MO_msg_valid}) is terminating as the list of message observations contained in a state is finite and it is decreasing at each recursive invocation.
+The recursive invocation in formula $\psiVal$ is terminating as the list of message observations contained in a state is finite and it is decreasing at each recursive invocation (\coqref{VLSM.Examples.ELMO.MO}{MO_msg_valid}).